 Everybody has their own version of a horrible break up story.
 Unfortunately, many of us have experienced being lied too, cheated on, taken advantage of, and even emotional or physical abuse in a relationship.
 We’ve all been exposed to the countless horror stories that cut like a knife from either our own experiences or those of someone we know.
 I’m not trying to one-up anybody here, but I’m pretty sure my horrible break up story is worse than your co-workers, friends, cousin, Amanda’s.
 Let’s just say that life gave me lemons, and I couldn’t make lemonade without asking for permission first.

-Fresh out of my marriage, I was finally on the greener side of the grass.
+Fresh out of my marriage, I thought I was finally on the greener side of the grass.
 Little did I know, that the grass on the other side wasn’t exactly green.
-If I had looked really closely, I would have seen a bunch of tiny narcissists with selfie sticks, swinging from blade to blade-like little asshole monkeys in a rain forest pissing on everything.
+If I had looked really closely, I would have seen a bunch of tiny narcissists with selfie sticks, swinging from blade to blade-like little asshole monkeys in a rain forest of lies.
 Since my natural inclination is to automatically see the good in people, my naive and extremely vulnerable self jumped right into a relationship that was pretty tumultuous from the start.
 I really should have been able to see the events that transpired coming from a mile away, based on the sheer fact that I was dealing with a man who validated his self worth in selfies and conquests that mostly consisted of women who wrote jokes on the internet, in 140 characters or less.
 Being the hopeless romantic that I am, I truly believed that I was the exception and that the outcome for me would be different (Let’s all just take a minute to roll our eyes together).